 - 25 oz

 These steel bottles are all identical, save for ounce capacity, so there is no choice for a standard or wide mouth.
-For the majority of the S’well color/pattern options, they all have a basic silver screw-on cap.
-On the top of color/pattern options, S’well stainless bottles did outdo Hydro Flask.
+The majority of the S’well color/pattern options, all have a basic silver screw-on cap.
+On top of color/pattern options, S’well stainless bottles did outdo Hydro Flask.
 Not only do S’well steel bottles come in a variety of colors, but also has a few different pattern collections, which include:

 - Resort Collection – two bottles with a Hawaiian theme